 Andrea Villanueva, assistant lab supervisor, is majoring in psychology with a minor in child and adolescent development.
 She is currently a part of the BUILD PODER program as a scholar.
 Her goal after receiving her bachelor's degree is applying and getting into a Ph.D. program.
 She is interested in the field of clinical psychology and focusing on individuals who are suffering from mental illnesses (especially youth) and identifying strategies to cope with stress.
 Some Andrea's personal interests include photography, traveling, reading, and writing poetry.

 Chloe Telles is pursuing a bachelor’s degree in psychology.
 Her interests include hiking, traveling to new places, the beach, poetry and learning about wellness on a holistic level.
 Chloe is currently volunteering at a hospital and at a non-profit organization called the Children’s Hunger Fund.
 Her career goals include becoming a primary care physician and eventually having her own private practice.

-Byran Denq is a junior in high school.
+Bryan Denq, senior researcher, is a senior in high school.
 He is interested in studying sociology and psychology.
 His research goals include determining and understanding motivation and conformity among populations, as well as, devising ways to measure their intensities.
-He also wishes to explore humanistic and rational emotive therapies.
-He volunteers regularly with Tzu Chi International, which gives him both the opportunity to help the less privileged and to observe social behavior up close.
-His hobbies include hanging out with friends, analyzing artworks and sculptures, walking, and writing stories.
+He also wishes to explore depression and its impacts on populations, especially the youth.
+He volunteers regularly with National Alliance on Mental Illness (NAMI) and Tzu Chi International, which gives him both the opportunity to help the less privileged and to observe social behavior up close.
+His hobbies include playing boardgames and videogames with friends, analyzing artworks and sculptures, walking, and writing stories.